mdaoun1892/mdaoun1892/README.md

 - 👋 Hi, I’m @mdaoun1892
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in the Data Science field
 - 🌱 I’m currently in my 2nd year of MSc in IT - Track Data Science in IMT Atlantique
 - 💞️ I’m looking to collaborate on Data Science projects
 - 📫 You can reach me on my email michelbdaoun@gmail.com